Trump administration issues demands on Harvard as conditions for billions in federal money

 Academic departments at Harvard that “fuel antisemitic harassment” must be reviewed and changed to address bias and improve viewpoint diversity, the letter said.
 It does not single out any campus department or order a change in leadership, as Trump administration officials did for Columbia’s Middle East studies department.

-Other demands align with President Donald Trump’s political agenda but appear less directly connected to the investigation on antisemitism.
+Other demands align with Trump’s political agenda but appear less directly connected to the investigation on antisemitism.

 It was sent by officials at the General Services Administration, the Education Department and the Health and Human Services Department.